Frequently Asked Questions

 What To Expect Working with Taylor-Made Lactation Consultants?

-As a breastfeeding specialist, I provide at-home breastfeeding education and support both pre- and postnatally, educating you about breastfeeding and assisting with any difficulties while always relying on the most updated evidence-based information.
+As a lactation consultant I provide at-home breastfeeding education and support both pre- and postnatally, educating you about breastfeeding and assisting with any difficulties while always relying on the most updated evidence-based information.

 How can I help you through your breastfeeding/chestfeeding journey?